This luxurious red wine onion gravy is the perfect sauce for dressing mashed potatoes or a tender beef roast.

 Slowly dribble the beef broth into the gravy while continuing to stir.
 You want to ensure the liquid is fully incorporating into the roux so lumps don't form.
 The thyme can also be added at this time.
 Once the beef broth is added, the same can be done with the wine.

 At this point, you have a runny gravy.
-Just let it gently simmer for a few minutes and it will thicken up nicely.
-If it isn’t thickening quick enough for you turn up the heat slightly so the gravy gently bubbles and burps.
+Just let it gently simmer for a few minutes and it will thicken up nicely into a delicious gravy.
+If it isn't thickening quick enough for you turn up the heat slightly so the gravy gently bubbles and burps.

 Troubleshooting this recipe

 - Will my gravy taste too much of red wine? - Maybe.
 It depends on your preferred taste.
 If this is a concern, I would recommend starting with less wine and tasting as you add more.
 The amount of wine needed for this recipe is completely flexible.

 - My gravy is lumpy! - If the gravy gets lumpy just strain it through a fine-mesh strainer.
 All the lumps will be separated out.

 - My gravy is too thin! - It will thicken as it simmers.
 Just be patient and it will thicken up.